Xenona/Memoriad/README.md

 # CardMatchingAssemblyGame
 Fancy game for your MS-DOS.
 ENJOY!

-Okay, must notice that code is far from clean
+Okay, must notice that the code is far from clean

 ## TODOs:
 - [ ] Rewrite some parts of the code to clearify what's going on